CARNASDEV/Miners/README.md

 ## Installation and Setup

-1. Ensure you have Java installed on your system
+### Requirements
+- JDK 17 or higher

+### Installation Steps
-2. Clone the repository
+1. Clone the project repository
-3. Compile the Java files
+2. Switch to the `dev` branch for the latest playable version
-4. Run the main game file
+3. Run the main program from your IDE

+That's it!
+No additional setup or configuration required.

 ## Classes Overview